 Tilt the glass and pour a little Champagne slowly onto the side of the glass, not into the base and wait till the fizz subsides before you top up to prevent the glass from overflowing.
 Don’t overfill the glass, about one-third is best so it won’t warm up too quickly and you can inhale the bouquet.

 If you’ve yet to buy your perfect Champagne, take a look our corporate Champagne gifts and here.

 Champagne is the ideal choice for a corporate event or a gift for someone you want to thank or congratulate.
-One of my favourites is Champagne Bernard Remy Carte Blanche NV Brut, which received three medals at the International Wine Challenge this January.
+One of our favourites is Champagne Bernard Remy Carte Blanche NV Brut, which received three medals at the International Wine Challenge this January.
 In fact, the Champagne house of Bernard Remy is a popular choice with many of our customers.
-So if you would like to purchase a case of six bottles or more please email me at email@example.com or call 01403 752035 for a quote.
+So if you would like to purchase a case of six bottles or more please email us at firstname.lastname@example.org or call 0330 133 5135 for a quote.